jslefche/sem_book/docs/06-Multigroup_models.md

 ##    .z                 0.083    0.017    5.000    0.000
 ```

-This output is slightly different from the first: the coefficients are reported by group, but they are now the same between groups ($x -> y$ in group "a" = $x -> y$ in group "b").
+This output is slightly different from the first: the coefficients are reported by group, but they are now the same between groups (e.g., $x -> y$ in group "a" = $x -> y$ in group "b").
 The constrained paths are indicated by a parenthetical next to the path (e.g., `(.p1.)` for path 1).

-Both the constrained and unconstrainted models fit the data well based on the Chi-squared statistic, and we can formally compare the two models using a Chi-squared difference test:
+Both the constrained and free models fit the data well based on the $\chi^2$ statistic, and we can formally compare the two using a Chi-squared difference test:

 ```r